Encyclopedism: Etymology

 In the Renaissance, writers who wanted their work compared to that of Pliny used the word.
 In 1517, Bavarian Johannes Aventinus wrote Encyclopedia orbisqve doctrinarum, a Latin reference work.
 Ringelberg's Cyclopedia was published in 1541 and Paul Scalich's Encyclopedia in 1559.
 Both of these reference works were written in Latin.
 The French Encyclopédistes popularized the word in the 18th century.

-The Oxford English Dictionarys first citation of "enyclopedism" is dated 1833.
+The Oxford English Dictionarys first citation of "encyclopedism" is dated 1833.
 The context is a book on Diderot.

 History

 Aristotle

 The Greek writer and teacher Aristotle (384–322 BC) had much to say on a broad range of subjects, including biology, anatomy, psychology, physics, meteorology, zoology, poetics, rhetoric, logic, epistemology, metaphysics, ethics, and political thought.
 He was among the first writers to describe how to classify material by subject, the first step in writing an encyclopedia.
 Aristotle wrote to help his students follow his teaching, so his corpus did not much resemble an encyclopedia during his lifetime.
 Long after his death, commentators filled in the gaps, reordered his works, and put his writing in a systematic form.
 Catalogs of his work were produced by Andronicus in the first century and by Ptolemy in the second century.
 As Aristotle's corpus was one of the few encyclopedic works to survive the Middle Ages, it became a widely used reference work in late medieval and Renaissance times.